-The Stock Market capitalisation/GDP ratio has been quoted to be the “single best measure of where valuations stand at any given moment” by Warren Buffet in a December 2011 article for Fortune magazine.
+The Stock Market Capitalisation/GDP ratio has been quoted to be the “single best measure of where valuations stand at any given moment” by Warren Buffet in a December 2011 article for Fortune magazine.

-Gross Domestic Product is defined as the value of all goods and services produced in a country and is used to measure a nation’s economy, while market capitalization is the total value of a company’s outstanding shares calculated as outstanding shares multiplied by price per share.
+Gross Domestic Product is defined as the value of all final goods and services produced in a country and is used to measure a nation’s economy, while market capitalization is the total value of a company’s outstanding shares calculated as outstanding shares multiplied by the price per share.
 Market capitalization is essentially a reflection of what the investors want to pay, thus having a large perception value.

-The stock market capitalization to GDP ratio is used to determine whether an overall market is undervalued or overvalued.
+The Stock Market Capitalization to GDP Ratio is used to determine whether an overall market is undervalued or overvalued.
 The ratio can be applied to both specific individual markets as well as the global market to understand possible directions of the markets.

-The ratio has been successful in the past in predicting peaks in the market correctly and signalling the same but many economists believe that comparing market cap to a domestic value such as GDP may be fallible for certain markets like the United States which have significant portion of their earnings outside of their country.
+The ratio has been successful in the past in predicting peaks in the market correctly and signaling the same but many economists believe that comparing market cap to a domestic value such as GDP may be fallible for certain markets like the United States which have a significant portion of their earnings outside of their country.

-One fine example depicting market cap to GDP ratio’s predictive value is given by the fall of the US market after the dotcom bubble burst when the ratio showed a sign of overvalued market at 153% in the 2000s according to the World Bank.
+One fine example depicting Market cap to GDP ratio’s predictive value is given by the fall of the US market after the dot-com bubble burst when the ratio showed a sign of overvalued market at 153% in the 2000s according to the World Bank.

-Having said that, India’s current market cap to GDP ratio (as on March 20 2017) stands at 77% (according to moneycontrol.com) which indicates that there is still scope for the economy to rise and grow.
+Having said that, India’s current market cap to GDP ratio (as on March 20, 2017) stands at 77% (according to moneycontrol.com) which indicates that there is still scope for the economy to rise and grow.

-NIFTY on 20 March, 2017 was 9126.85 and today as on, 13 July, 2017 closed at 9891.70, an approximate increase of 8.08%.
-Thus we can expect the current Mcap to GDP ratio to be approximately higher by that percentage since 20 March, 2017.
+NIFTY on 20 March 2017 was 9126.85 and today as on, 13 July 2017 closed at 9891.70, an approximate increase of 8.08%.
+Thus we can expect the current Mcap to GDP ratio to be approximately higher by that percentage since 20 March 2017.

-Due to the volatility and uncertainty of the current India economy, the investors must focus on Marketcap to forward GDP, rather than current GDP.
-Prediction of Indian economy’s GDP being less than 7 percent as an aftermath effect of demonetisation was proved wrong in the October-December quarter.
+Due to the volatility and uncertainty of the current India economy, the investors must focus on Market Cap to forward GDP, rather than current GDP.
+Prediction of Indian economy’s GDP being less than 7 percent as an aftermath effect of demonetization was proved wrong in the October-December quarter.
 It was during this period when the Central Statistics Organisation CSO) announced that India was growing at a healthy GDP rate of 7% and further pegged its advance GDP growth estimate for 2017 at 7.1 percent.

 Gain an insight into the economic growth taking place in the world.
 Join NSE Academy Certified Macroeconomics.
 The course develops your analyzing skills and you’ll even be able to predict the effects of implementing new monetary and fiscal policy.